kineticstoolkit/kineticstoolkit_doc/src/getting_started_configuring_spyder.md

 # Installing and configuring Spyder

 Spyder is a general-purpose programming environment for scientific applications, and it suits biomechanical data processing very well.
-Therefore, this is the programming environment that we recommend in this guide.
 Here is how to install and configure it to enhance your experience with interactive data processing.

 :::{figure}
 :label: fig_spyder_ide